-The Company has adopted the provisions of FASB ASC 718, "Stock Compensation" ("ASC 718"), which establishes accounting for equity instruments exchanged for employee services.
-Under the provisions of ASC 718, stock-based compensation cost is measured at the grant date, based on the calculated fair value of the award, and is recognized as an expense over the employee's requisite service period (generally the vesting period of the equity grant).
-New shares of the Company's common stock will be issued for any options exercised.
+The Company has adopted the provisions of FASB ASC 718, "Stock Compensation" ("ASC 718"), which establishes accounting for equity instruments exchanged for employee services and for acquiring goods and services from nonemployees.
+Under the provisions of ASC 718, stock-based compensation cost is measured at the grant date and based on the calculated fair value of the award.
+For grants to employees an expense is recognized over the employee's requisite service period (generally the vesting period of the equity grant) using the graded vesting method.
+For grants to nonemployees, an expense is recognized when the good or service is received.